trilitech/umami-v2/README.md

 ## Initial setup

 - Node.js version is 20.x, you can use [NVM](https://github.com/nvm-sh/nvm) to install it and select for this project.
-- Yarn 4.x should be used, you can find the installation guide [here](https://yarnpkg.com/getting-started/install).
+- pnpm should be used, you can find the installation guide [here](https://pnpm.io/installation).
-- `yarn install` to install all the dependencies
+- `pnpm install` to install all the dependencies
 - `npm install turbo --global` to be able to use the [turborepo](https://turbo.build/repo/docs) tooling
-- `yarn playwright install --with-deps chromium` to be able to run e2e tests
+- `pnpm playwright install --with-deps chromium` to be able to run e2e tests

 ## Dev workflow